High CBD Strains: Which Strains of Cannabis Produce the Most CBD?

-According to their site, instead of working with common industrial hemp strains that are picked for their fiber content (which is useful for manufacturing commodities), 4 Corners works with “marijuana” strains of Ma’at and breeds them to achieve lower THC and higher CBD levels.
+According to information that used to be provided on their website, instead of working with common industrial hemp strains that are picked for their fiber content (which is useful for manufacturing commodities), 4 Corners works with “marijuana” strains of Ma’at and breeds them to achieve lower THC and higher CBD levels.

 Do People Smoke High-CBD Strains of Hemp?

 According to Gruver, growers can develop smokable hemp by growing the plants with more space between them.
 This allows for larger flower growth than is typical with industrial-use hemp strains.

 Gruver also says that as cannabis smokers grow older, “Many begin to feel a variety of ill effects from high-THC strains, like anxiety, paranoia, and lethargy.
 It seems that many gravitate toward high-CBD strains, as they taste, smell, and look just like what they used to smoke in high school, without the threat of unwanted effects.”